Direct Loans for American undergraduates

 - whether you are classed as a dependent or independent student.

 - A Parent PLUS Loan from Direct Loans to cover the remainder of the costs of attendance.
 This is subject to a credit check.

 If Direct Loans are not available, or don't fully cover your costs of attendance, you may be able to apply for a private loan.

-Regardless of the type of loan you choose, you can borrow up to your Cost of Attendance.
+Regardless of the type of loan you choose, you can borrow up to your cost of attendance.
 We calculate this based on your estimated living, study and travel expenses, plus one year's tuition fees.

-These amounts do not include Origination fees of 1.069% on unsubsidised loans and 4.276% on plus loans.
-These are deducted by the US Department of Education before loans are paid out.
+These amounts do not include origination fees of 1.057 per cent on Unsubsidised Loans and 4.228 per cent on PLUS loans.
+These are deducted by the U.S. Department of Education before loans are paid out.
 These are the fees for 2022/23 as the 2023/24 fees have not yet been released.
 They are unlikely to change significantly.

-In specific circumstances, you may be able to borrow more than the fixed Cost of Attendance.
+In limited circumstances you may be able to borrow more than the fixed cost of attendance.
 For example, you could have childcare costs for dependent children, or you may need to travel to undertake research.

 - accommodation (on campus) and college fees

 - insurance for your possessions

 - course-related costs such as field trips, textbooks, printing